RemiArnaud/ffmpeg-cpp2/README.md

 If you want the LGPL version, please go to the Raveler github repository (see above).

-Please note though that FFmpeg, which you will need to build this library, is not.
-Depending on how you build it, it is either LGPL or GPL.
+Please note though that FFmpeg, which you will need to build this library, is not basicaly LGPL : depending on how you build it, it is either LGPL or GPL.
 So if you use the GPL-version of FFmpeg in your project, this library will be GPL too.